shinyoungyou/user-docs/README.md

 ### Tone

 We wrote this guide in a friendly way so it’s easy to understand for beginners.
-Difficult words were avoided, and we included links for words that might need extra explanation.
+Difficult words were avoided, and we included a glossary for terms that might need extra explanation.

 ## Conclusion